The GiveDirectly model

 It respects autonomy.
 The philosophical case for unconditional cash is fundamentally about dignity.
 Recipients decide their own priorities.
 A farmer who needs a tin roof doesn't need an NGO to tell them that.
 This matters beyond efficiency metrics.

-It proves scale is possible. $750 million transferred, 15 countries, with consistent results.
+It proves scale is possible.
+Over $1 billion delivered, across multiple countries, with consistent results.
 The "that's nice but it doesn't scale" objection has been tested and answered.
 The remaining question is political will, not operational feasibility.

 For your giving